Approaches to inclusive semileptonic $B_{(s)}$-meson decays from Lattice QCD: Theoretical framework

 \subsubsection{Backus-Gilbert}

 A different approach to determine the polynomial approximation of the kernel is given by a variant of the Backus-Gilbert method \cite{Backus1968} proposed in \cite{Hansen2019,Bulava2021}.
-In this work we generalise this approach further to allow the use of more general polynomial bases, and avoid some of the numerical technicalities that arise in the original version~\cite{Hansen2019}.
+In this work, we consider a more general scenario to allow the use of different polynomial bases following ~\cite{ExtendedTwistedMassCollaborationETMC:2022sta}.
+Note that, although what we propose is mathematically equivalent to the approach in~\cite{ExtendedTwistedMassCollaborationETMC:2022sta}, our formulation may have the advantage of avoiding some of the numerical technicalities that arise in the original version.
+Indeed, while the latter requires the inversion of an ill-conditioned matrix with the help of arbitrary precision arithmetic, our approach relies on the inversion of an equivalent diagonal matrix in the case where an orthogonal polynomial basis is chosen, at least as far as the systematics are concerned.
 We briefly present the idea below and refer to \refapp{sec:app_bg} for a more detailed discussion.
 Note that we adopt a different notation with respect to the original works (we use $F$ instead of $W$ for the final functional to avoid confusion with the hadronic tensor).

 The central idea is to address the reconstruction of the (smeared) kernel $K_{\sigma, \mu\nu}^{(l)}$ of the form

 where $\tilde{P}_{k}(\omega) = \sum_{j=0}^{k} \tilde{p}^{(k)}_{j} e^{-j\omega}$ are a basis of functions defined on $[\omega_0, \infty)$, and $g_{\mu\nu,k}^{(l)}\equiv g_{\mu\nu,k}^{(l)}(\bm{q}, \sigma; t_0)$ is a set of coefficients to be determined.
 In order to compute them, the strategy is to minimise the functional